FastBufferWriter and FastBufferReader

 To create your own

-FastBufferReaders, it's important to note that struct default/parameterless constructors cannot be removed or overridden, but
+FastBufferReaders, it's important to note that struct default/parameterless constructors can't be removed or overridden, but

 FastBufferReader require constructor behavior to be functional.

 FastBufferWriter always owns its internal buffer and must be constructed with an initial size, an allocator, and a maximum size.
-If the maximum size is not provided or is less than or equal to the initial size, the
+If the maximum size isn't provided or is less than or equal to the initial size, the

 FastBufferReader can be constructed to either own its buffer or reference an existing one via